fybrik/fybrik/site/docs/contribute/modules.md

 1. Create the [FybrikModule YAML](#m4dmodule-yaml) which describes the capabilities of the module workload, in which flows it should be considered for inclusion, its supported interfaces, and the link to the module helm chart.
 1. [Test](#test) the new module

-These steps are described in the following sections in more detail, so that you can create your own modules for use by Mesh for Data.
+These steps are described in the following sections in more detail, so that you can create your own modules for use by Fybrik.
 Note that a new module is maintained in its own git repository, separate from the [mesh-for-data](https://github.com/mesh-for-data/mesh-for-data) repository.

 ## Module Workload